martinberlin/Remora/README.md

 2. Config Tab -> Select your device starting with ESP32_MAC_49161
 3. Write your WiFi SSID / Password and hit Send

-That's it, if your WiFi name and password match you should be connected in some seconds Have more devices?
+That's it, if your WiFi name and password match you should be connected in some seconds.
+Have more devices?
 Just go back to point 2 and set up different controllers.
 You can also check this [short video](https://twitter.com/martinfasani/status/1203936678769045506) to get an idea of how to set it up with ORCΛ

 Please note, if you want to use mDNS discovery for any other Firmware, follow this naming standard like we do here:
-SERVICE_HOST If that's the multicast host name, then you will be able to set both IP and Port in one click.
+SERVICE_PORT If that's the multicast host name, then you will be able to set both IP and Port in one click.

 **Credits are due:** All logic doing the Firmware part is from Bernd Giesecke, since I followed his great example, to make Remora configurable per Bluetooth serial.